prakashgithubnew/corejavadesignpattern/CollectionExample/Map/Readme.md

 **Fail Safe and Fail Fast In Iterator**

 Fail Safe - During iteration modify the keys values will not throw exception.Using **Concurrent hashmap** and  **CopyOnWriteArrayList** this can be achieved.

 Fail Fast - During iteration modify the keys values will throw exception.

-**Internal Structure of HashMap**
+**Internal Structure of HashMap** internally ashman uses array of buckets and indexing.
 Internally HashMap contains an array of Node and a node is represented as a class that contains 4 fields:

 int hash